 , academic plan, and a typed statement to their campus's Financial Aid Office.
 The typed statement must indicate the circumstance(s) that prevented the student from making SAP and what has changed to allow the student to make SAP at the next evaluation.
 Supporting documentation must be submitted for any semesters where there was a lack of progress.

 The Financial Aid Office reserves the right to limit the number of academic appeals a student may file to one appeal per semester.
 Non-disclosure of information such as other colleges attended is a basis for denial.
 Once denied, the student may not be allowed to submit another appeal until the next semester.
-All decisions made by the Appeal Committee are final unless otherwise approved by the Director of Financial Aid.
+All decisions made by the Appeal Committee are final unless otherwise approved by the Manager of Financial Aid.

 Students on an approved appeal are considered to be on Probation.
 Students on Probation must meet all of the following requirements each semester to maintain financial aid eligibility:

 - Be enrolled in and attending an eligible program for the purpose of completing an AA/AS degree, transfer requirement, or certificate program,

 - Follow the academic plan outlined by the Appeal Committee,

 - Receive credit for at least 75% of the total units attempted, AND

 - Achieve a minimum GPA of 2.5